 Steering Committee: Michele Kahane, Cynthia Lawson, Judy Mejia, Mary Watson, and Tony Whitfield

-The university-wide Social Innovation Initiative aims to enhance the capacity of individuals, communities, and organizations to devise effective, just, and sustainable solutions to social and environmental problems.
-A cross divisional partnership between The New School for Public Engagement, Parsons the New School for Design, and Eugene Lang College, the Initiative enables students to become versatile change makers, equipping them to address contemporary social and environmental challenges.
+Social Innovation Initiative aims to enhance the capacity of individuals, communities, and organizations to devise effective, just, and sustainable solutions to social and environmental problems.
+A cross divisional partnership between the Schools of Public Engagement, Parsons School of Design, and Eugene Lang College, the initiative enables students to become versatile change makers, equipping them to address contemporary social and environmental challenges.
 The New School community of faculty and students are developing a foundation of knowledge about social innovation, a body of applied research and creative and professional practice, and methods of experiential teaching and learning.
 The initiative began in 2009, as part of the Ashoka U Changemaker Campus Initiative.

 Project Leaders: Joseph Heathcott and Laura Auricchio.

 The Humanities In Public/Practice (HIPP) project is an effort to triangulate public humanities, civic engagement, and adult "non-traditional" student learning, emphasizing the humanities as a key arena for civic, vocational, and cognitive development.
 The project supports an ensemble of public humanities initiatives which are embedded in courses in the undergraduate curriculum.
 The project comprises a group of faculty members who incorporate civic dialogue into their classes, furthering a specific ethos and/or desired learning outcome.
 The courses engage themes from slavery to public art to the ethics of documentary representation and are designed to help students take part in "difficult dialogues" around a range of campus or community-based issues.